Skip to Content

 • Copy the tc-types.d.ts file to your project and reference it at the top for VS Code autocomplete suggestions.

-/// copy tc-types.d.ts file for vscode autocompletion on tc object
+// @ts-check /// copy tc-types.d.ts file for VS Code autocompletion on the tc object /// <reference path="./tc-types.d.ts" />

 TS Validation